 Salesforce implementation guide: strategies, challenges, and risks

-On the other hand, if you take a hands-off approach to the implementation, then Salesforce might leave you with just an expensive fancy system that nobody wants to use.
+On the other hand, if you take a hands-off approach to the implementation, Salesforce might leave you with an expensive, fancy system that nobody wants to use.

 To help you avoid this worst-case scenario, Itransition experts have compiled a three-step guide to a successful Salesforce implementation.